Wildlife Gardening – RHS Medal Award – ‘A Bonnie Burn’ Show Garden

 WILDLIFE GARDENING – ENCOURAGE & NURTURE OUR WILDLIFE

-In 2006 Swindon Garden Designer Jill Blackwood created ‘A Bonnie Burn’ a wild garden for the RHS (Royal Horticultural Society) Malvern Spring Gardening Show.
-The garden was designed by Jill to illustrate the importance of encouraging and nurturing our native wildlife.
-The show garden was constructed by Big Fish Landscapes Ltd and featured a gentle stream constructed using glacial boulders nestled in an undulating wildflower meadow, surrounded by native trees and even included a stumpery.
+In 2006 Swindon Garden Designer Jill Blackwood created ‘A Bonnie Burn’ wild garden for the RHS (Royal Horticultural Society) Malvern Spring Gardening Show.
+The garden was designed by Jill to illustrate the importance of encouraging and nurturing our native wildlife through wildlife gardening.
+The show garden was constructed by Big Fish Landscapes Ltd and included a natural stone water feature with a waterfall and a gentle stream constructed using glacial boulders nestled in an undulating wildflower meadow.
+Native trees and shrubs surrounded the water feature and the garden which even included a stumpery.
 The show garden was featured on BBCs Gardeners World Programme

 Creating biodiversity in our gardens is not difficult.
 Thoughtful garden design can easily include all the elements our wildlife needs to thrive.
 Native trees like birch, hawthorn and rowan will provide safe nesting and food and shelter for birds.
 The birds and other wildlife will come to the garden to feed on the insects and drink the water.
 Animal shelters, insect homes, birds boxes or simply a pile of rotting logs will provide shelter and hibernation areas for bees and other insects, along with birds and small mammals like hedgehogs that come to feed and drink.
 This can all be achieved in a relatively small area that could fit in a quiet corner of most gardens.
 Even with the tiniest back or front garden we can all play a part in the crucial task of nurturing our wildlife.